a-roberts/kogito-openapi-experiment/README.md

 # kogito-openapi-experiment

-Sharing what would be awesome to do in Kogito
+Sharing what would be awesome to do in Kogito!

+Notes are in the example CRs themselves.